Leah's Growth and Organizational Scaling Guide

 - Adam Fishman

 In practice, this means that these growth teams need even more cross-functional members.
-For instance, in order to affect anything in acquisition they might have a growth marketer.
+For instance, to affect anything in acquisition they might have a growth marketer.
 We’ll look in detail at how these teams can be structured later.

 Additionally, their goals are commonly set broader than classical product teams to look at the entire user journey.
 (See 3.2.2 and 3.2.3)